o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/compute-farm.md

 ---
-description: ' Use the &ALYlong; Compute Farm cloud gem to divide and conquer large-scale tasks for processing on a fleet of &EC2; instances. '
+description: ' Use the Amazon Lumberyard Compute Farm cloud gem to divide and conquer large-scale tasks for processing on a fleet of EC2 instances. '
 title: Compute Farm Cloud Gem
 ---
 # Compute Farm Cloud Gem {#cloud-canvas-cloud-gem-compute-farm}